Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 2022-11-17 by Ryan Rutledge : v1.42 - added version to form

 2022-11-17 by Ryan Rutledge : v1.43 - added debugging tools; fixed TargetSlope getting reset for each track instead of set once by _First Track_

+2022-11-18 by Ryan Rutledge : v1.44 - fixed bug where near-vertical tracks wouldn't trim properly if ends were normalized; fixed overflow error for steep angles; fixed invalid distribution if tracks are near vertical and are coerced to vertical